 Even if there is a filing procedure in place, paper documents can still become lost or misplaced.
-In addition to this, they are at significant risk if fire or water damage occurs in an office.
-Software - based documents provide you with an easier to navigate sorting system.
+In addition to this, they are at significant risk of fire or water damage occurs in an office.
+Software-based documents provide you with an easier to navigate sorting system.

-Organizations don't have to have many physical locations to see these benefits, as collaboration between departments and team members is made much more straightforward.
+Organisations don't have to have many physical locations to see these benefits, as a collaboration between departments and team members is made much more straightforward.